 Public sector governance

-This topic is covered in section B6 of the Strategic Business Leader syllabus.
+This topic is covered in the Strategic Business Leader syllabus.
 The purpose of this article is to introduce this topic and give some pointers as to what the important themes are in terms of teaching and learning.